 Exercise normal safety precautions in Ireland.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the media and other sources for changes to local conditions.

 - Ireland is not a part of the Schengen area.
 It does not accept Schengen visas.
 See